-This Basbousa Recipe, also known as Middle Eastern Semolina Cake, features sweet honey and vanilla flavors and the rich, satisfying crunch of Hazelnuts nuts.
-Baked in 30 minutes, it has a soft and moist interior with a crisp, golden-brown exterior for a delightful blend of textures perfect for satisfying your sweet tooth.
-Serve it on its own or with a cup of hot tea or coffee for a dessert that can’t be beat!
+This Basbousa Recipe, also known as Middle Eastern Semolina Cake, combines the comforting notes of honey and vanilla, complemented by the satisfying crunch of hazelnuts.
+Baked to perfection in just 30 minutes, this cake boasts a soft, moist interior enveloped in a crisp, golden-brown crust.
+Whether you indulge in it on its own or pair it with a steaming cup of tea or coffee, Basbousa is a dessert that’s hard to beat!

 Basbousa is one of our favorite Ramadan foods to serve for iftar!
 However, if you’re looking for more sweet recipes to break your fast, you might also want to check out our atayef with cream cheese filling and our chocolate hazelnut stuffed phyllo, too!